samalexander/samalexander/README.md

 We're a team of talented designers and software engineers with one goal...to unlock the digital potential of our clients.

-If you'd like to speak to us about a project for your business, email us at [hello@fullstackindustries.com](mailto:hello@fullstackindustries.com) or call 01483 343 737.
+If you'd like to speak to us about a project for your business, email us at [hello@fullstackindustries.com](mailto:hello@fullstackindustries.com).